 Robin Roberts was on the mound for the Phillies against Don Newcombe of the Dodgers.
 Lopata did not start the game but entered it when Andy Seminick was taken out for a pinch-runner.
 The Dodgers threatened to win in the ninth inning but outfielder Richie Ashburn made an on-the-money throw to Lopata, who tagged out Cal Abrams 15 feet up the line from home plate, and the game went into extra innings tied 1-1.
 The Phillies’ Dick Sisler hit a three-run home run in the top of the 10th inning, Robin Roberts shut the Dodgers down in the bottom of the inning, and the Whiz Kids won the Phillies’ first pennant in 35 years.

 Of the play that nailed Abrams, Lopata said, “Richie’s throw had Abrams out by 20 to 25 feet.
 In a way I was surprised they sent him in because they had nobody out and Jackie Robinson, Carl Furillo, and Gil Hodges coming up.
 It was [a] perfect throw from Richie.
 There was still only one out, but [Roberts] … reached back and got that little extra. … He reached back and got them out.
 When Tommy Brown popped up to Eddie Waitkus for the final out in the 10th, we just charged the mound.
-We were so happy, especially after what we went through the final week of the season.”
+We were so happy, especially after what we went through the final week of the season.”3

 The World Series saw the Phils’ bats go quiet as they were swept by the New York Yankees.
 Lopata caught one inning in Game Two and struck out as a pinch-hitter in Game Four – the last out of the Series – facing Allie Reynolds in relief of Whitey Ford.

 The 1951 season for Lopata was a tough one.
 He was still having trouble making contact with the ball.
-He appeared in only three games with the Phillies before being sent to Baltimore in the International League, where he hit only .196 in 38 games.
-In 1952, Lopata was back with the Phils as a backup to catcher Smoky Burgess (Seminick had been traded to Cincinnati) and batted a solid .274 in 57 games.
+He played in only three games with the Phillies before being sent to Baltimore in the International League, where he hit only .196 in 38 games.
+In 1952 Lopata was back with the Phils as a backup to catcher Smoky Burgess (Seminick had been traded to Cincinnati) and batted a solid .274 in 57 games.
 He increased his playing time to 81 games in 1953, but his batting average fell to.239.

 Despite his problems at bat, the Phillies valued Lopata for his prowess on defense.
 His strong arm enabled him to cut down many runners at second base.
 He also was a bulwark at the plate against players trying to score.
 On one occasion Enos Slaughter came barreling around third base intent on scoring.
 Lopata got the ball at about the same time Slaughter was at the plate.
 Slaughter rammed into Lopata and bounced back close to six feet, called out by the umpire with an assist from Stan’s stature.